Walk Through This World with Me (song)

-"Walk Through This World with Me" is a song written by Sandy Seamons and Kaye Savage and recorded by American country music artist George Jones.
+"Walk Through This World with Me" is a song written by Sandy Seamons and Kaye Jeanne Savage and recorded by American country music artist George Jones.
 It was released in January 1967 as the title track of his twenty-fourth album.
 The single was George Jones' fifty-seventh release on the country chart and his fourth number one.
 "Walk Through This World With Me" stayed at number one for two weeks and spent a total of nineteen weeks on the country chart.
+This song was originally released with a backing chorus by The Jordanaires repeating some of his verses on his 1966 album We Found Heaven Right Here on Earth at "4033", and then re-recorded on November 30, 1966 without The Jordanaires echoing his verses for the single release.

 Recording and composition

 Jones was less than enthusiastic about the musically middle-of-the-road love ballad that was almost inspirational in its unabashedly optimistic and romantic sentiments, and it was only at his producer H.W.
 "Pappy" Daily's insistence that he recorded the song at all.
 In the 1994 retrospective Golden Hits, Jones states that he was unhappy with his singing on the LP version and, after the song started getting heavy airplay in Chicago, he told his manager Pappy Daily that he wanted to recut it.
 "The single record on it was different," he asserted in the documentary, "even though it was almost the same.
 I did a little better job singing the single than I did on the album."
 Two years later he elaborated in his autobiography I Lived to Tell It All: